Nigerian Suya Recipe: For Nigerians in Diaspora

 If you are in Nigeria, it will be much easier for you to walk or drive to your favorite Suya Mallam popularly known as Mai Suya and buy the Nigerian Suya made from his own trademark blend of Suya spices.

 I remember growing up in Eastern Nigeria, Enugu to be precise, when we used to travel several miles to Owerri Road, the then No. 1 Suya Spot in the Coal City of Enugu.
-Those were days you were sure about and look forward to getting a Suya date as your first date. :)
+Those were days you were sure about and look forward to getting a Suya on your first date. :)

 The love for Nigerian Suya is not limited to young girls on a first date.
 Everybody, young and old, loves Suya which is made by roasting fillets of the best parts of beef, dabbed in the perfect Suya spice, at the right temperatures.
 Yummmm!